Privacy and Freedom of Information

 In accordance with MFIPPA, a person seeking access to a record shall make a request in writing to the institution that the person believes has custody or control of the record; shall provide sufficient detail to enable the institution upon reasonable effort to identify and locate the record; and at the time of making the request shall pay the prescribed fee.

 To submit a formal freedom of information request in writing, please complete the FOI request form.
 There is a mandatory $5.00 application fee that must be paid when submitting a FOI Request.
 This fee cannot be waived and is non-refundable.
-Additional fees for searching, photocopying, severing may apply as outlined in Section 45 of the Act.
+Note that the $5 fees is prescribed under s.
+17(1)(c) and 37(1)(c) of the Act, as per section Reg.
+823, s.
+5.2.
+Additional fees for searching, photocopying, severing may apply as outlined in Section 45 of the Act and are payable before providing access to records.

 (Freedom of Information Co-Ordinator)